Donate now

 Team Leader: Heinz Freisling

 The Nutrition, Cancer, and Multimorbidity Team investigates how nutrition, obesity, and metabolic dysfunction interact with cardiometabolic diseases, including cardiovascular diseases and type 2 diabetes, in relation to cancer incidence.
-The co-occurrence of chronic diseases in individuals, including cardiometabolic diseases and cancer, defined as multimorbidity, is becoming increasingly common.
-Multimorbidity could be due to common risk factors among chronic conditions, such as obesity, physical inactivity, or unhealthy diets, but it could also be caused by shared biological pathways.
+The co-occurrence of chronic diseases in individuals, defined as multimorbidity, is becoming increasingly common.
+Multimorbidity could be due to common risk factors among chronic conditions, such as obesity, physical inactivity, and unhealthy diets, but it could also be caused by shared biological pathways.
 Furthermore, metabolic consequences of cardiometabolic diseases may have incremental impacts on cancer risk.
 However, these interrelationships still need to be elucidated in population-based settings.
 The role of lifestyle factors and the occurrence of morbid conditions that affect survival in people living with cancer is also an area of research for the Team.

 Biostatistics and Data Integration